 As well as correcting overall image color issues that influence skin tones, as a wedding photographer, you will also want to be able to address specific skin issues such as blemishes, red spots, or other more detailed issues.
-Properly retouching skin in these cases will require a different set of tools.
+Though there are additional ways to fix issues that happen in the background (an effect such as blurring, for example), properly retouching skin in these cases will require a different set of tools.
 Here is how to retouch skin tones in Lightroom when dealing with specific issues.

 Remove Acne and Small Scars with the Clone and Heal Tools